 Our Mixing Process

 Your input and feedback are crucial in shaping the final sound of a mix and Steve works closely with each artist throughout the entire process.
 After receiving your raw tracks and discussing the requirements for your song, our chief engineer will create a mix for your specific vision.
-(Note: all production, editing, fades, and special/custom effects must be applied to tracks before submission) Each track is assessed for sonic integrity and for how it will be placed into the mix, ensuring that we have everything we need to create your final song.
-(If there are any missing tracks, or we have any recommendations that will help produce a better final mix we'll let you know) Once the initial tracks are in order we apply proper equalization, compression, gating/expansion, automation, fades, and effects.
-Then, the tracks, added processing, and effects are adjusted, balanced, and blended to create a completed mix.
+Each track is assessed for sonic integrity and for how it will be placed into the mix, ensuring that we have everything we need to create your final song.
+(If there are any missing tracks, or we have any recommendations that will help produce a better final mix we'll let you know) Once the initial tracks are in order we apply proper equalization, compression, gating/expansion, and automation.
+Then, the tracks and added processing are adjusted, balanced, and blended to create a completed mix.
 Finally, the mix is mastered to create a completed song that matches your vision.

-Below is a list of recommended steps to take before sending a song for mixing service.
+Recommended steps to take before sending a song for mixing service

 - Label each track-file a single word name.
 (Example: Kick, Snare, Bass, Guitar, Vocal etc…) This can be done before or after exporting (bouncing) each track.

 - Export each track from the beginning of the song so that all tracks start from the same position and are the exact same length.

 - Our preferred exported file-format is a 24 bit .WAV or .AIF.
 (Do not apply any dithering)

 - After all the tracks are exported, add them to a folder, label the folder as the song name, and then compress the folder into a .ZIP or .RAR file.